 What is an introvert?

-The biggest difference between introverts and extroverts is that introverts ‘recharge’ from being by themselves and extroverts gain energy by spending time with others.
+The most significant difference between introverts and extroverts is that introverts ‘recharge’ from being alone, and extroverts gain energy by spending time with others.

 There are a few more traits that introverts and extroverts tend to display, but don’t worry if they don’t (all) apply to you – we are all individuals:

 |Gain energy from being by themselves||Gain energy from being with others|

 |Are more introspective||Are more action-oriented|

 |Reflect more before making a decision||Make decisions quickly|

 The most important thing I want you to understand is that you can be confident and outgoing as an introvert.
 But then you’ll have to make time for yourself to recharge, which is perfectly fine.

 Meanwhile, extroverts can be shy or lack confidence, and that’s okay.
 Confidence and shyness are not set in stone.
 These things can be changed if you’re willing to work on them.

 Now, let’s look at recruiting tips for introverts and shy people.